music-action/code-review-UP-2026/README.md

 ## on your Forked Project

 - put your names in README ETUDIANTS.md; commit and push.
+- copy each branch for each exercise (new branch from), prefix with your name or group name , like 'ICE-GRP1/Exo01'  from /Exo01
-- Create a Pull Request on Exo01
+- Create a Pull Request on the new branch
-  - Use a diff tool to see the differences in code between the starting hole and end hole
+  - reformat the source code using Prettier (to create a first change on the file)
-  - write your annotations, remarks... spot the problem(s)
+  - write your annotations, remarks... spot the problem(s) that are described in the exercise
   - make a refactoring to the code, to fix the problem
   - be sure the tests are green
-  - review your changes
   - push (but don't merge) the pull request to the original repository

-- Move to Exo 2 and do the same to refactor the code from Exo 2 to be like the code in Exo 3
+- Move to Exo 2 and do a new refactoring
 - Apply the same pattern until you reach Exo 8
 - Remember to keep the code compiling and the tests passing at all times during the refactor
 - For every refactor, run the tests, and if they pass, commit